 The Group’s UK & European businesses supply a comprehensive range of door and window hardware products to fabricators, builders’ merchants, architectural ironmongers and online retailers, through well known brands including Carlisle Brass, Mila, Eurospec and Eurolite.
 In North America, LaSalle Bristol is the market leader in the distribution of specialist plumbing and building products to the manufactured housing and recreation vehicle sectors.

-- The Group’s balance sheet remains strong with shareholders’ funds of £23.0m.
-This was a reduction of £6.2m from 2015 due largely to net pensions losses of £10.9m, offset by a profit after tax of £2.9m and a FX translation benefit on the Group’s closing net asset position of £2.0m.
+- The Group’s balance sheet remains strong with shareholders’ funds of £27.0m.
+This was an increase of £4.0m from 2016 due to the profit for the year of £1.0m and net pensions gains of £4.6m being only partially offset by the payment of £0.7m of dividends and an adverse FX translation impact on the Group’s closing net asset position of £0.9m.

-- As at 31 December 2016 the major committed bank facility of the Group was a global asset-based funding agreement with Wells Fargo Capital Finance (UK) Limited.
-This was increased from £45.0m to £55.0m subsequent to the year end and was extended to 31 December 2021.
+- The major committed bank facility of the Group continues to be a £55.0m global asset-based funding agreement with Wells Fargo Capital Finance (UK) Limited which runs to 31 December 2021.

 Note: EBITDA is defined as operating profit before exceptional items excluding depreciation, amortisation of intangible assets, notional administration charges on the net defined benefit pension liability and impairment charges from property revaluations.